nicwn/hippel_idea/README.txt

 * DEPENDENCIES

 ========================================================================== TODO
+2010-09-23 - KEIO MEETING
+In preparation for closed beta, aim to complete these in 2 weeks:

+- release hippel_idea in beta
+- release hippel_steps in beta
+- release hippel_blog in beta (used only by site operators)
+- release hippel_activities in beta
+- close beta go live at http://openhippel.org
+- new wireframes / web design - breadcrumbs, submit an idea from anywhere
+- write docs & tutorials, starting with hippel_idea

 ----------------------------------------------------------- Hippel Idea feature
 - Check the installation of the Hippel Idea feature.
   * Use hooks instead of queries to insert flag and taxonomy terms.